 Enjoy Minnewater Park

 Sint-Janshospitaal, also known as St. John’s Hospital, is one of the oldest hospitals in Europe.
 It functioned as a hospital from the 12th-19th centuries.
-Many nuns and monks worked here to help the sick with various medical instruments and modern techniques of the time.
+A medieval hospital in Bruges, many nuns and monks worked here to help the sick with various medical instruments and modern techniques of the time.
 You can view these artifacts in the hospital’s museum.
 This museum is located in the hospital’s old infirmary and features ancient furniture, silverware, and medical instruments you can view.
 You can also look at a few paintings by Hans Memling such as the Shrine of St. Ursula.
 After visiting the museum, you can also travel to its herb garden and the Diksmuide attic.

 Take Photos in Rozenhoedkaai